 This is the over-optimization penalty that they’ve been talking about.

 Most of you probably understand what spamming means, but if you don’t, here’s a short video by Danny Sullivan that explains it.

 Now, there is some question within SEO circles as to whether this update helped or hurt Google’s search results.
 Whether this update hurt or improved Google’s search results is hard to tell since most SEO experts can indeed find odd things about the new search, but general Google search users haven’t said anything.

 All updates can take up to a week to roll out completely as these updates have to reach different data centers around the world that Google owns, covering all of the search results.
 It’s safe to say that by now the update is over.

 Unfortunately, there is no way to log in to Google Webmaster Central, which does report spamming violations on occasion, and find out if Penguin has hurt you.

 So, what you need to do to see if you’ve been hit is to take a peek at your search traffic before and after April 24.
 If you see a big loss in traffic after April 24, then you can probably assume that you’ve been hit.

-If you don’t see any changes, then it didn’t impact you…and if you see a dramatic increase in traffic…you may assume that Penguin actually benefitted you.
+If you don’t see any changes, then it didn’t impact you.
+If you see a dramatic increase in traffic, you may assume that Penguin actually benefited you.